aishameriane/msc-economics/Thesis/EIS/README.md

 # EIS

+Obs: I've changed project and I'm no longer using EIS, so this is not being updated.

 This folder contains the files I produced while studying about EIS.
 It is not directly my thesis problem, but some stuff I needed to understand.
 Some of the codes were produced with C. Piazza.